Inclusivity & Diversity Statement

 Delores "Kandee" Cleary, PhD

-Vice President of Inclusivity & Diversity
+Vice President of Diversity, Equity, and Inclusivity

 These pages share information for current and prospective Students and Employees at CWU.
 For information on our Student Diversity and Equity center, visit the Student Diversity and Equity Center's website.